 Perform a manual snapshot of the database (voltadmin save --blocking).

 Shutdown the database (voltadmin shutdown).

 Make the necessary changes to the deployment file.

-Start a new database using the voltdb create --force option and the edited deployment file.
+Start a new database in admin mode using the voltdb create --pause --force option and the edited deployment file.

 Restore the snapshot created in Step #2 (voltadmin restore).